Redundancy only applies to those with the legal status of employee.

 You should make sure your managers:

-- know why redundancies are being made
+- know why redundancies are being considered

 - understand in detail the redundancy plan